abdelshafy/mi9Test/README.md

 The client is also hosted in Heroku in the following address:  [http://mi9client.herokuapp.com](http://mi9client.herokuapp.com).
 The client is developed for the purpose of e2e testing the service using Node.js on Express, Jade and Jquery.

-## Service  address:
+#### Service details:
 The service is hosted at appharbor.com in the following address:  [http://awesomeservice.apphb.com](http://awesomeservice.apphb.com).
-The service automatically reads the githut repo and re-compile and deploy the project whenever there is any new commit.
+The service automatically reads the github repo and re-compile and deploy the project whenever there is any new commit.

-### How does the service work?
+#### How does the service work?

 The service is web api controller that is only configured to accept requests from everywhere on the internet ( for the purposes of this exam) and allows Cross Origin resource sharing.